riju561/GithubResume/README.md

 Makes a resume based on information on github api.<br/>
 Give your github username to generate your resume.<br/>
 To run this project run `gatsby develop`.
 This will open the project on port 8000.<br/>
+The project is hosted on github pages.
+Check the site - [GithubResume](https://riju561.github.io/GithubResume/)